N-Sam/oo-wordpress-nonces/README.md

 `vendor/bin/phpunit tests`

-After running the tests, you can view the tests coverage results by opening the `index.html` file created under the `tests/coverage.html/` folder.
+After running the tests, you can view the tests coverage results by opening the `index.html` file created under the `tests/code-coverage-reports/html-format/` folder.

-> **:warning: If *PHPUnit* throws an error message saying that it can not find some *Class* used in the tests
+> **:warning: If *PHPUnit* throws an error message saying that it can not find some *Class* used in the tests.**
 > - Use the following *Composer*'s command and, then re-run the tests.
+>
 > `php composer.phar dump-autoload`

 > **:warning: You need Xdebug PHP extension enabled.**